libwww-perl/libwww-perl/README.md

     my $res = $ua->request( $request, $content_cb );
     my $res = $ua->request( $request, $content_cb, $read_size_hint );

 This method will dispatch the given `$request` object.
 Normally this will be an instance of the [HTTP::Request](https://metacpan.org/pod/HTTP::Request) class, but any object with a similar interface will do.
 The return value is an [HTTP::Response](https://metacpan.org/pod/HTTP::Response) object.
-See [HTTP::Request](https://metacpan.org/pod/HTTP::Request) and [HTTP::Response](https://metacpan.org/pod/HTTP::Response) for a description of the interface provided by these classes.

 The `request` method will process redirects and authentication responses transparently.
-This means that it may actually send several simple requests via the ["simple\_request" in LWP::Simple](https://metacpan.org/pod/LWP::Simple#simple_request) method described below.
+This means that it may actually send several simple requests via the ["simple\_request" in LWP::UserAgent](https://metacpan.org/pod/LWP::UserAgent#simple_request) method described below.

-The request methods described above; ["get" in LWP::Simple](https://metacpan.org/pod/LWP::Simple#get), ["head" in LWP::Simple](https://metacpan.org/pod/LWP::Simple#head), ["post" in LWP::Simple](https://metacpan.org/pod/LWP::Simple#post) and ["mirror" in LWP::Simple](https://metacpan.org/pod/LWP::Simple#mirror) will all dispatch the request they build via this method.
+The request methods described above; ["get" in LWP::UserAgent](https://metacpan.org/pod/LWP::UserAgent#get), ["head" in LWP::UserAgent](https://metacpan.org/pod/LWP::UserAgent#head), ["post" in LWP::UserAgent](https://metacpan.org/pod/LWP::UserAgent#post) and ["mirror" in LWP::UserAgent](https://metacpan.org/pod/LWP::UserAgent#mirror) will all dispatch the request they build via this method.
 They are convenience methods that simply hide the creation of the request object for you.

 The `$content_file`, `$content_cb` and `$read_size_hint` all correspond to
-options described with the ["get" in LWP::Simple](https://metacpan.org/pod/LWP::Simple#get) method above.
+options described with the ["get" in LWP::UserAgent](https://metacpan.org/pod/LWP::UserAgent#get) method above.
 Note that errors writing to the content file (for example due to permission denied or the filesystem being full) will be reported via the `Client-Aborted` or `X-Died` response headers, and not the `is_success` method.